Derrick Johnson (activist): Re-envisioning of the NAACP

-In a statement, the NAACP announced that President Johnson was elected President to guide "the Association through a period of re-envisioning and reinvigoration."
+In a statement, the NAACP announced that Johnson was elected president to guide "the Association through a period of re-envisioning and reinvigoration."
 On June 30, 2020, with Mayor Muriel Bowser's support, the NAACP announced its plans to move its headquarters from Baltimore to Washington, D.C.
-NPR reported, "Muriel Bowser, the mayor of the District of Columbia, said the plan is to have the NAACP move to the city's historic U Street corridor."

 2020 election

 In an interview with GQ Magazine, Derrick Johnson expressed that the NAACP does not endorse Presidential candidates.
-"We don't endorse candidates or political parties.
-I'm going to embrace the need to increase voter turnout in the Black community.
-Then we allow the voters to make a determination of the options on the ballot, which of the two they're going to select," Johnson stated.
+However, when asked about Donald Trump, Johnson opined that he has not "seen a single president as bad as Trump."
 On June 10, 2020, the NAACP hosted a virtual town hall with former Vice President Joe Biden.

-When asked about Trump, President Johnson expressed, "In my lifetime, I have not seen a single president as bad as Trump.
-I vacillate between whether or not it's malicious intent, incompetence, a very narrow, myopic view of the world, narcissism...
-We have not in my lifetime seen anyone so narrowly focused on personal ego and not what's in the best interest of public citizens.
-It's one thing to disagree about public policy and tax policy; it's a completely different thing to destroy the faith in our system the way he does."

 Jimmy Fallon interview

 On June 1, 2020, Johnson joined Jimmy Fallon on the Tonight Show.
 In the interview, Fallon apologized for wearing blackface in an old Saturday Night Live sketch that had resurfaced.
-Jimmy Fallon expressed, "the silence is the biggest crime that white guys like me and the rest of us are doing, staying silent.
-We need to say something, we need to keep saying something, and we need to say 'That's not OK' more than one day on Twitter."
-In response to the apology, Derrick Johnson noted “that was powerful, but most importantly, that's about courage ...
-In this time of many people searching for answers and the display of anger and hopelessness and wandering, more people need to speak about where they are with a really authentic voice.
-And I think you did that with the opening monologue.”
-Derrick Johnson later added, "we are all born flawed, but flawed is part of the journey we are on to get to perfection.
+Johnson acknowledged Fallon’s apology as powerful and courageous, and emphasised the continued need for courage in speaking up with authenticity in an angry and hopeless time.
+Johnson later added, "we are all born flawed, but flawed is part of the journey we are on to get to perfection.
 If anyone can stand up and say, 'I haven't made a mistake,' run, because that person is clearly a liar."